-258 AP Statistics Grades 11, 12 1 Credit Credit Prerequisite: 87 or higher average in Algebra 2 or 85 or higher average in Precalculus or 80 or higher in Honors Precalculus or 85 or higher in Honors Algebra 2.
-All students are required to take the AP exam.
+258 AP Statistics Grades 11, 12 1 Credit

+Prerequisite: 85 or higher average in Pre-AP Algebra 2 or Precalculus or 80 or higher in Honors Precalculus or Honors Pre-AP Algebra 2.
+All students are required to take the AP exam and to pay an additional fee.